 Known for their durability, metal braces are less likely to chip or crack compared to the damage that ceramic braces can undergo.
 This also means less visits to the orthodontist to get a problem fixed.
 Another perk is that you don’t have to be quite as careful with the different foods that you eat, as metal braces are so strong.

 Traditional braces are typically the most affordable option.
 You can save a considerable amount by choosing metal braces over ceramic or Invisalign.
-Insurance will usually help cover at least part of the cost of metal braces, but it may not cover ceramic braces or Invisalign.

 Metal braces need special care in order to cut down on accidental orthodontist visits due to damage.